matus-chochlik/oglplus/README.txt

  --include-dir PATH: This options allows to specify additional directiories to search when looking for header files.
 It may be used multiple times to specify multiple directories.

+ --library-dir PATH: This options allows to specify additional directiories to search when looking for compiled libraries.
+It may be used multiple times to specify multiple directories.

  --without-glew: Do not use GLEW even if it is available.